kellya72/R-tutorials/Tutorial 4/Tutorial_4.md

 -   It is also possible to save datasets created or worked on in R as files.

--   The `read.table()` function can be used to do this.
-The function takes the form `read.table(x, file, sep = " ")` where `x` is the name of the dataset in R and `file` is name of the file you wish to create.
+-   The `write.table()` function can be used to do this.
+The function takes the form `write.table(x, file, sep = " ")` where `x` is the name of the dataset in R and `file` is name of the file you wish to create.
 The `sep` parameter once again is the method by which each row of data is seperated in the resulting file, with the default seperator set to a space.

 -   Try running the following code: